benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

   alt-text:"Grey rocks and pebbles disappear into the sea at the shore.
 Jagged rocks poke out of the sea, and rocky headland can be seen in the distance."
 %}

-A small rocky bay, just around from Limeslade.
-The coastal path around to Langland starts here.
+A small rocky beach, just around from Bracelet Bay.
+The coastal path to Langland starts here.
+Fortes ice cream parlour is nearby.

 - Date: 14 November 2022
 - Location: [Limeslade Beach on Open Street Map](https://www.openstreetmap.org/#map=17/51.56617/-3.98436)